Moshe-Bar/AuditCustomRuleLogsSaver/README.md

 -----

-After the script run's for the first time those records where added to the db.
+After the script run's for the first time those records where added to the db:

 command:
 ```sql